HubertSia/cart253/topics/assignments/mod-jam/planning.md

 - How much Moshi missed the apple-wings before 10
 - States will sets the conditions

-frog
+Moshi
 body
 x
 y
 size
 tongue
 x
 y
 size
 speed
 state

-fly
+apple-wings
 x
 y
 size
 speed

+score = 0

+miss = 10

+state = title

 ```

 What happens in this project?

 - Start (setup)
   - Create a canvas
+  - Reset the fly position

 - Every frame (draw)
+  -if my state is "title"
+    - Load the title screen
+  if my state is "game"
+   -Load the game sequence
+  if my state is "game over"
+    - Load my Game Over sequence

+- Creating my function for the "title" state = the title screen
-  - Draw the background
+    - Draw the background (make it interesting)
+    - Draw the title of the game
+    - Draw the "start" title
+    - Draw both Moshi and Browser

+    If my mouse is pressed once
+      Load my "game" state

+- Creating my function for the "game" state = the game sequence
+  -Draw the background
+  -Move and draw the speed of trhe apple-wings
+  -Move and draw Moshi's tongue
+  -Check if the tongue overlaps the apple-wings
+  -Draw the apple wings
+  -Move Moshi's head
+  -Draw Moshi's head
+  -Check if the apple-wings has crossed to the other side

-  - Move and draw the fly
+- Move and draw the apple-wings
-    - Add the fly's speed to it x
+  - Add the apple-wings's speed to it x
-    - Draw a circle at the fly's position with its size (black)
+  - Draw a circle at the apple-wings's position with its size (red)

-  - Move and draw the frog
+- Move and Moshi's head
-    - Move the frog to the mouse's x position
+  - Move the Moshi to the mouse's x position
-    - Draw a green circle at the frog's position with its size
+  - Draw a red circle at the Moshi's position with its size
+  - Draw the left eye of Moshi
+  - Draw the right eye of Moshi

 - Move and draw the tongue
   - Move the tongue
     - If the tongue isn't launched, just do nothing... don't draw it
     - If the tongue is launched, move it up (by its speed)
     - If the tongue is coming back, move it down (by its speed)
     - If the tongue hits the top, send it back down
-      - If the tongue gets back to the frog, then stop it
+    - If the tongue gets back to the frog, Moshi stop it

   - Draw the tongue
-      - Draw a line from the frog to the tongue position
+    - Draw a line from the Moshi to the tongue position
     - Draw a circle at the end of the tongue

-  - Check if the tongue hit the fly
+- Check if the tongue hit the apple-wing
-    - Check if tongue circle and fly circle overlap
+  - Check if tongue circle and hit the apple-wing circle overlap
-    - If they do, then reset the fly
+  - If they do, then reset the hit the apple-wing
   - If they don't.... nothing... just keep being a tongue

-Events
+  - Add a point to the score point

+- Check if the apple-wings goes to the other side
+  - Check if apple-wings and hit the opposite side from there spawn
+  - If they do, then reset the hit the apple-wing

+  - Start counting but if it reaches to 10
+    Load the "Game Over" state

+- Creating my function for the "title" state = the title screen
+    - Draw the background (make it interesting)
+    - Draw the title of the game
+    - Draw the "start" title
+    - Draw both Moshi and Browser

-- If the user clicks the mouse
+- If the user shout at a certain frequency with the mic
   - If the tongue is still inside the frog's mouth
     - Launch the tongue